Skip to main content

 Intro

-Examining the Air Exchange Rate is significant in the context of:
+Monitoring the Air Exchange Rate is important for:

-• Energy Efficiency: While providing sufficient ventilation is important, balancing it with energy efficiency is crucial.
-Analyzing the AER enables you to optimize ventilation systems, minimizing energy consumption.
+• Energy Efficiency: While ventilation is essential, it must be balanced with energy efficiency.
+AER analysis allows for optimizing ventilation systems, reducing energy use.

-• Regulatory Compliance: Numerous building codes and standards stipulate requirements for minimum ventilation rates.
+• Regulatory Compliance: Many building codes and standards specify minimum ventilation requirements that AER can help meet.

 Virtual sensor